BravoHoseok/BravoHoseok/README.md

 ### Hi👋 My name is Hoseok Lee, an aspring software developer😄
 I worked at Continental Automotive Electronics, a global automotive part company, as a senior embedded software developer from Oct 2014 to Jul 2019.
-Now, I am preparing graduate school admission and aim to pursue academic careers through PhD course.
+Now, I'm pursuing my research interest at the University of Virginia, Computer Science department as a PhD student.

 My personal study plan is shown as below table.
 In this study plan, my motto is that "Back to the basic"🌱.
-After completing the plan studying theories, I will start doing personal projects, such as kernel porting, device driver control, scheduling, camera control, ethernet, with an ODROID embedded board based on LINUX operating system.
+After completing the plan studying theories, I will start doing personal projects with an ODROID embedded board based on LINUX operating system.
 I will update my personal plan and my personal project periodically.